'I may be wrong and you may be right,

 Publications

 Anchoring Causal Connections in Physical Concepts, (with Roland Poellinger).In M. C. Galavotti, D. Dieks, W. J. Gonzalez, S. Hartmann, T. Uebel, and M. Weber, editors, New Directions in the Philosophy of Science, volume 5 of The Philosophy of Science in a European Perspective, pages 501–9.
-Springer International Publishing, 2014.[journal version] [preprint]Work in Progress
+Springer International Publishing, 2014.[journal version] [preprint]The Self-Interaction Problem and Its Consequences.

 What does it mean to understand Quantum Mechanics? (with Federica Malfatti)